 Acidic grasslands developed on the coal dust areas, these are dominated by common bent, sheep's sorrel & bird's foot trefoil.
 Calcareous grasslands developed from lime waste of water softening plant these provide species rich flora with plenty of nectar sources.
 On thin nutrient poor soils, which overlie old railway track beds, carpets of bird's-foot-trefoil dominate along with wild carrot & occasional bee orchids.
 On damper grasslands surrounding the lower pond, cowslip, lady’s smock & purple loosestrife occur.

-26 species of butterfly have been recorded here with 17 species breeding on site.
+27 species of butterfly have been recorded here with up to 18 species breeding on site.
 Other interest is in the lower pond with smooth newts and dragonfly nymphs.
 Yellow meadow ants are present on undisturbed grassland areas where they can build their nests.
 The park is rich in many other invertebrates with large populations of grasshoppers, bees and shield bugs.

 A local committee runs the park.
 We are always looking for help in managing the park every second Sunday in the month in the winter (September–April) and wardening every Sunday in the summer (May- August).
 Please contact Paul Loughnane if you would like more information.